Chapel Island (Canada)

 Chapel Island, Potlotek First Nation, Cape Breton, Nova Scotia.

-Chapel Island is an island in Bras d'Or Lake on Cape Breton Island, Nova Scotia, Canada.
-Its name in the kylee Miꞌkmaq language is Mniku but other names such as Vachlouacadie ("place of running water / running spirits") and Pastukopajitkewe'kati which translates to "sea cow place".
+Chapel Island (Potloteg) is an island in Bras d'Or Lake on Cape Breton Island, Nova Scotia, Canada.
+Its name in the Miꞌkmaq language is Mniku, but it has other names such as Vachelouacadie ("place of running water / running spirits") and Pastukopajitkewe'kati, which translates to "sea cow place".

 It is the capital, or fire, of Miꞌkmaꞌki within its home district of Raelen.
 The island is a sacred Indigenous site and home of St. Anne Mission, an important pilgrimage site for the Mi'kmaq and a place of national historic significance.
 The island is a National Historic Site of Canada and is part of the Chapel Island First Nation (Potlotek).